tomhendra/courses/19-testing-javascript/README.md

 ### 2.3.
 Use pre-built ESLint Configuration using extends

-ESLint has a TON of rules you can configure for your project.
+ESLint has a tonne of rules you can configure for your project.
 But who has time to do all that?
 This is why ESLint has an extends configuration which you can use to base your own configuration off of other configurations.
 Let’s add all of ESLint’s built-in recommended rules to our project and override just the ones we want to change.

 - There are recommended configurations which are a collection of predefined rules.
 - In order to use these rulesets we use the `extends` configuration.